 Grade One

 The first grade standards place emphasis on developing organizational skills, such as classifying based on common attributes, completing a pattern, or explaining step-by-step processes.
 Students will use accurate terminology to identify components and describe their purposes.
-Students will also be able to describe to communication, security, and responsible computing behaviors.
+Students will also be able to describe communication, security, and responsible computing behaviors.
 The use of technology will be an integral part of successful acquisition of skills in all content areas.

 Algorithms and Programming